apomorovv/vanguard-multi-asset-portfolio/docs/team_workflow.md

 # Team Workflow and Contribution Record

-This document assigns ownership for the three-person WISER Vanguard challenge team and defines how model, quantum, and engineering changes are reviewed.
-The goal is clear responsibility without creating isolated workstreams: every final claim must be reproducible from the shared repository and understandable by all three team members.
+This document assigns ownership for our  team and defines how model, quantum, and engineering changes are reviewed.

 ## Team and primary roles